Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part5_valid_learning_curves.md

 warnings.filterwarnings("ignore")
 ```

-Now that we have an idea of model validation, cross-validation, and regularization.
-Let's consider the bigger question:
+Now that we have an idea of model validation, cross-validation, and regularization, let's consider the bigger question:

 **What to do if the quality of the model is dissatisfying?**